 - Lime juice/zest would also work great instead of lemon to add that nice tangy flavor.

 - If you want to skip on the vegan feta (at your own risk!), then try to replace it by something salty and/or tangy (like black or kalamata olives).
 Or try swapping it for a cashew ricotta for the same wow effect.

 - To make it more filling and transform this salad into a full meal: add cooked black or wild rice, quinoa, beans or eat with a side of bread.

 - Other delicious additions to try: avocado, oranges, tomatoes, drizzle of balsamic vinegar, blueberries and green lettuce.

 Serving suggestions for this summer salad

 This salad is super juicy and light, which pairs perfectly with hearty filling dishes to freshen up the meal.
-It also goes well with grilled BBQ food on a hot summer day and makes for the perfect side salad for burgers, smoky tofu, veggie dogs, etc. Bring it to picnic along with these beet pickle sandwiches or these nori rolls for the perfect summer lunch.
+It also goes well with grilled BBQ food on a hot summer day and makes for the perfect side salad for burgers, smoky tofu, veggie dogs, etc. Bring it to picnic along with these beet pickle sandwiches for the perfect summer lunch.

 Watermelon mint salad storage tips